What is creatine monohydrate?

 First of all, creatine retains water, but at an intracellular level and not subcutaneously.
-Therefore it will not compromise aesthetic goals; it can even be positive to consume creatine during a cutting phase, since it can help to increase the muscle tone.
+Therefore it will not compromise aesthetic goals; it can even be good to take creatine during a cutting phase, since it can help to increase the muscle tone.

-On the other hand, creatine side effects are mostly related to the loading phase, where there may be certain stomach problems, such as diarrhea or even nausea.
+On the other hand, its side effects are mostly related to the loading phase, when we may experience certain stomach problems, such as diarrhea or even nausea.
 To avoid this problem, it is advisable to choose another another supplementation protocol.

 Where to buy creatine monohydrate

-Creatine is available to buy both online and in physical stores.
+Creatine is available both online and in physical stores.

-We have a wide range of products based on creatine at HSNstore.com.
-There you can find several types of creatine available at different prices, apart from information about the quality and reviews from our clients, all to help you choose the best choice according to your needs.
+We have a wide range creatine products at HSNstore.com.
+There, you can find their prices, apart from information about the quality and reviews from our clients, all to help you choose the best product according to your needs.

 What creatine should I buy?

 Due to the wide range of creatine types, deciding which one should you buy can be complicated.
-It is also availbable as powder or capsules.
-There are also different types in terms of their molecular structure, among which the most important are:
+It is also available in powder or capsules.
+There are also different types in terms of their molecular structure.
+The most important ones are:

 - HCI Creatine

 - Other formulas that include several types of creatine and other ingredients